-If the columns of a square matrix D are not orthonormal, its inverse (if it exists) is not equal to its transpose.
-However, the encoding transformation $\mathbf{c} = \mathbf{D}^{-1}\mathbf{y}$ is still linear, because it can be expressed as a linear combination of the columns of \mathbf{D}^{-1} .
+If the columns of a square matrix D are not orthonormal, then its inverse (if it exists) is not equal to its transpose.
+However, the encoding transformation $\mathbf{c} = \mathbf{D}^{-1}\mathbf{y}$ is still linear, since it can be expressed as a linear combination of the columns of $\mathbf{D}^{-1}$ .
 Even in the overcomplete case (Eq.
-15), linearity of encoding is preserved if the dense representation is used, because in that case the encoding filters are the columns of the pseudoinverse \mathbf{D}° .
+11), linearity of encoding is preserved if the dense representation is used, since in that case the encoding filters are the columns of the pseudoinverse $\mathbf{D}^{\diamond}$ .

 In the sparse overcomplete case, asymmetry arises because the inverse transformation is in general nonlinear.
 Here, the representation is found by solving the optimization problem of Eq.
-14. Note that this in turn gives a reason that stimulus optimization requires multineuron recordings (see Results, Optimal feature estimation requires multineuron recording).
+10. Note that this in turn gives a reason that stimulus optimization requires multi-neuron recordings (Section 3.4.1).
 Specifically, because the neural responses cannot be explained by a single (or a global) linear encoding function, the feature (or the stimulus that elicits the maximum response) cannot be estimated correctly by a linear regression using single unit data.

-A.3.
-Context dependence of STRFs
+A.3 Context dependence of STRFs